 Sensitive and informative mailings that offer supportive grief care and education are sent throughout the year after the death of a loved one.
 These can help in dispelling myths and arming you with appropriate information and expectations surrounding grief work.

-‘Healing Haven’ Grief Support Group* Healing Haven is offered as a six-week series of group sessions, meeting weekly at 4PM in our Hospice of Jackson County Conference Room.
-Ten Essential Touchstones by Alan Wolfeldt is used as our resource as we explore the grief journey.
+Our grief support group is offered as a six-week series of group sessions, see About us-"News and Events' for current Grief session dates.
 In your own time, at your own pace, in your own way…set your intention to heal and reconcile your loss.
 Call our office for questions and/or to ask about scheduled dates.

 Individual Grief Counseling*

 A Hospice of Jackson County bereavement grief counselor is available for persons choosing to receive individual counseling services.
 This can be done in your home or in our office at 611 W Quarry Street, Maquoketa.
-People who are grieving often need to talk, and may need information about what is normal.
+People who are grieving often need to talk, and may need reassurance that what they are feeling is normal.

 Bereavement Volunteers